 By default, CipherTrust Manager issues a Local CA with Common Name "KeySecure Root CA" which is used by CTE for signing client certificates.
 This Local CA is, by default, marked as trusted by the "web" interface which is also used by CTE for client authentication.
 Make sure that the CA whose signature is used for registering CTE clients is trusted by the "web" interface.
-Refer to Interfaces for details.
+Refer to Authentication Settings for NAE, KMIP, and Web Interfaces for details.

 Third party (external) CA certificates can also be used for securing communication between the CipherTrust Manager and CTE clients.
 Refer to Using External CA Certificates for details.